United Church of Christ in the Philippines: Faith and practice

 The United Church of Christ in the Philippines is trinitarian and believes in the deity, humanity, and atonement of Jesus.
-It believes that the Bible, in both the Old and New Testaments, is the inspired Word of God and that salvation is by grace through faith, repentance and following after Christ.
-The United Church of Christ in the Philippines view the Christian life as one of personal faith and of serious dedication to living according to the highest Christian precepts.
+It believes that the Christian Bible, in both the Old (Hebrew Bible) and New Testaments, is the inspired Word of God and that salvation is by grace through faith, repentance, and following Jesus's teachings.
+The United Church of Christ in the Philippines views the Christian life as one of personal faith and serious dedication to living according to the highest Christian precepts.
 Each person is thus to be born again, converted into a new life, and gathered into the church community.
-For them, the church is essentially the result of conversion and of grace, a gathered community of committed believers.
+For adherents, the church is essentially the result of conversion and of grace, a gathered community of committed believers.
 It is not the mother of Christian experience or the source (rather than the effect) of grace, as in the Roman Catholic tradition.
 The church is, therefore, holy only because the faith and life of its people are holy.

-The UCCP traces its roots in the Protestant Reformation, when Martin Luther, John Calvin and others led the movement to reform the Christianity.
-This is often expressed in the "Five Solas"—God's grace alone as the only way to be reconciled to God, faith alone as the only means of receiving God's grace, Christ alone as the ground of God's saving grace, Scripture alone as the only infallible authority for belief, and God's glory alone as the ultimate purpose for the lives of men and women.
+The UCCP traces its roots in the Protestant Reformation, when Martin Luther, John Calvin, and others led the movement to reform Christianity.
+This is often expressed in the "Five Solas"—God's grace alone as the only way to be reconciled to God, faith alone as the only means of receiving God's grace, Jesus alone as the ground of God's saving grace, scripture alone as the only infallible authority for belief, and God's glory alone as the ultimate purpose for the lives of men and women.

-The following distinguish the UCCP from other communions:
+The following distinguishes the UCCP from other communions: